bryce-hoehn/tsm-app-linux/README.md

 ### Nix / NixOS

-Add the repo as an input to your system flake and expose it through an overlay:
+Add the repo as an input to your system flake and reference the flake output
+directly:

 ```nix
 # flake.nix